Melissa Nalley Barker

 I remember being terrified before my first meeting with David.
 I didn’t know what to expect.
 Let me take that fear away for you.

-• Give you an honest assessment – not what you want to hear, but what you need to hear
+- Give you an honest assessment, not what you want to hear, but what you need to hear

 The consultation is confidential.
 Even if you don’t hire us, what you share stays private.
+You can meet in person at our Johns Creek office or via Zoom, whichever is more comfortable for you.

 This might be the most important question, and nobody talks about it enough.